andres-arias/Personal-Blog/README.md

 poetry install
 ```

-Then run Pelican with the virtual environment created by Poetry:
+Then run the Pelican live server with the virtual environment created by Poetry:
 ```
-poetry run pelican -r -l
+poetry run invoke serve
 ```